rainerbrendle/Blue-River/README.md

 ### Sharding and the Sharding Distribution Code

 We make the assumption that we are building a distributed database cluster in a full eventual consistency manner and we are using a general 'ShardingCode' criteria, which we can represent as an integer number.
-The integer number can be interpreted as a "company code" in some cases.
+The integer number can be interpreted as a "company code" in some cases, but in general it means a department.

-In business scenarios we may want to consider the sharding criteria as "company code" representing a department. but it can be anything, which allows seperating buckets of data, which define a collectiion of "Actors".
+In business scenarios we may want to consider the sharding criteria as "company code", but it can be anything, which allows seperating buckets of data, which define a collectiion of "Actors".
 We can also add booking periods, if we want to.
 And we clearly want to add workplaces as subdivisions of departments.

 We make the assumption that there is a sharding code "0", which represents the control node of the cluster, and which knows about the meaning of the other shards and also about the objects maintained everywhere as a directory service for the cluster.
 All other may start with 100.
 THe control node then connects to a RAFT-based etcd database for fail-over management.

 Every Shard is intended to have more than one replica, in production 3 is the minimum for every shard.
 We will have a roll-forward model, we do not do roll-backs in general regarding records.
 Only a transaction, which is replicated to a minumum set of at least two shards is considered to be complete.

-All data are JSON-based data structures, which can be transformed into Go structs back an forth and and then API calls using Go's JSON Marshaler and the Go net/http interface.
-The is a service layer and a data access layer, while the service layer is very thin and only is managing the transformation of database data to network data.
+All data are JSON-based data structures, which can be transformed into Go structs back an forth and and  API calls using Go's JSON Marshaler and the Go net/http interface.
+The is a service layer and a data access layer, while the service layer is very thin and only is managing the transformation of database data to network data and the routing of requests to the shards.

 ### Message-Based